 As was no obligation to document this information in the early years of reporting air pollutant emission inventories, but the reporting guidelines have much developed since.
 Therefore it has not been possible to present the requested information for the early years.

-However, under the sub-chapters "Source specific recalculations" of each Sector Chapter of the IIR, information is presented for those years the documentation item already existed.
-In addition, a collection of improvements since 2006 is presented in Tables xx-xx
+In the IIR sub-chapters "Source specific recalculations" of each Sector Chapter information on annually conducted recalcualtions is presented for those years the documentation item already existed.